Vitalie Ciobanu: Biography

-He studied journalism at the University of Chişinău.
+He studied journalism at the University of Chișinău.
 From 1986 to 1993, he was editor and editor-in-chief at the Hyperion Publishing House.
 Since 1994, he is editor-in-chief of Contrafort-magazine.
-He is a member of the International PEN Center (subsidiary Chişinău) since 1995 and president of Moldova PEN Centre since 2004, member of the Writers' Union of Romania since 1993, member of the Moldovan Writers' Union since 1992 and member of the Group for Social Dialogue Bucharest since 2004.
+He is a member of the International PEN Center (subsidiary Chișinău) since 1995 and president of Moldova PEN Centre since 2004, member of the Writers' Union of Romania since 1993, member of the Moldovan Writers' Union since 1992 and member of the Group for Social Dialogue Bucharest since 2004.